DVMProject/dvmhost/README.md

 Please feel free to reach out to us for help, comments or otherwise, on our Discord: https://discord.gg/3pBe8xgrEz

 **THIS SOFTWARE MUST NEVER BE USED IN PUBLIC SAFETY OR LIFE SAFETY CRITICAL APPLICATIONS!
-This software project is provided solely for personal, non-commercial, hobbyist use; any commercial, professional, governmental, or other non-hobbyist use is strictly discouraged, fully unsupported and expressly disclaimed by the authors.**
+This software project is provided solely for personal, non-commercial, hobbyist use; any commercial, professional, governmental, or other non-hobbyist use is strictly discouraged, fully unsupported and expressly disclaimed by the authors.
+For full project policies and support limitations, see: [Usage & Support Guidelines](usage_guidelines.md).**

 This project suite generates a few executables: